Pakistan opposition rally clashes with police, dozens hurt

-LAHORE, Pakistan (AP) — Pakistani officials say supporters of the country’s opposition leader, Shahbaz Sharif, have clashed with police in the eastern city of Lahore, leaving dozens of protesters hurt.
+LAHORE, Pakistan (AP) — Hundreds of supporters of Pakistan’s opposition leader, Shahbaz Sharif, clashed with police in the eastern city of Lahore on Thursday, leaving dozens of protesters hurt, officials said.

-Thursday’s violence erupted when riot police used batons to prevent Sharif’s supporters from reaching an anti-graft tribunal where he appeared to face a pre-trial hearing over alleged links to a multi-million dollars housing scam.
+The violence erupted when riot police used batons to prevent Sharif’s supporters from reaching an anti-graft tribunal where he appeared before the court for a pre-trial hearing over alleged links to a multi-million dollars housing scam.

+Police also detained several activists, angering the country’s opposition parties, which in turn urged Prime Minister Imran Khan’s government to immediately free those detained.

-Maryam Aurangzeb, a spokeswoman for Sharif’s Pakistan Muslim League party, says police beat the party’s supporters without any provocation.
+According to Maryam Aurangzeb, a spokeswoman for Sharif’s Pakistan Muslim League party, police beat the party’s supporters without any provocation.
+“We were peaceful and police started swinging batons and beating our supporters without any provocation,” she said.

 Most Read Nation & World Stories